 From 1977 - 1982 Bill Buckner was the Cubs.
 He was their best player and a fan favorite.
 You could always count on him to play hard, get dirty, get a hit, and then watch the rest of the team blow it.
 The best record of any Cub team during his time was in 1977 when they finished 81-81.
 Billy Buck was one of the few bright spots.

 Buckner also loved to beat up on his former team.
 His combined batting average against the Dodgers in 1977 and 1978 was .391.
 He loved sticking it to the club that traded him away.

 His time in Chicago came to an end in 1984.
 After hitting only .209 in 21 games, he was sent to the Red Sox for Dennis Eckersley.
 And you know what happened to him two years later as a member of the Red Sox.

 But do you know the entire story...

 Look at these cards and notice the batting gloves he like to wear.

 Now look at this picture from that fateful day in 1986.
 Look closely at his right hand.
 See the batting glove...the Cubs batting glove.

 Bill Buckner made one of the most infamous errors in baseball history wearing a Chicago Cubs batting glove, two years after he had been traded away.
-If ever a Red Sox fan was looking for a reason as to why this tragedy happened, there it is.
-The combination of two baseball curses was too much for fate to handle and the result was a ball goes through his legs.
+If ever a Red Sox fan was looking for a reason why this tragedy happened, there it is.
+The combination of two baseball curses was too much for fate to handle and the result is a ball goes through his legs!